Tag Archives: BBC

 Writing The Madness became part of his “reckoning,” Keane said.
 He quoted the poet Robert Lowell, “Why not say what happened.”[2]Epilogue” from Day by Day, 1977.
 That’s also natural for journalists.

 In his 2017 book Wounds: A Memoir of War and Love, Keane detailed how his grandmother, Hannah Purtill, her brother, Mick, and his friend Con Brosnan, in North Kerry took up arms against the British Army.
 The trauma she suffered manifest itself as depression he observed as a boy in the 1960s.
-Keane also described the period as “a heroic myth.”
+Keane also described the revolutionary period as “a heroic myth.”

 Not every war correspondent gets PTSD, Keane noted.
 He also was sympathetic to journalists, especially freelancers, who do not have access to the same high-level mental health care that he accessed through as a BBC employee.
 Keane praised the younger generation of correspondents as being more “emotionally literate” about such care, and he scoffed at the notion there was ever a “golden age” of war reporters.